zeiglerd/app-store/readme.md

 ## Installation Instructions

 #### Production Installation
+1. Using console/terminal, navigate to the root of the project.
-1. Install all required dependencies, for this project.
+2. Install all required dependencies, for this project.
 ```
 $ npm i
 ```
-2. Define all environment variables, for this project.
+3. Define all environment variables, for this project.
-  - Create a file in the root of the project called, "*.env*" and populate it using this template:
+  - Create a file -- in the root of the project -- called, "*./.env*" and populate it, using this template:
 ```
 DB_HOST=
 DB_NAME=